Trying to decrease your exposure to microplastics?

 Why Should You Skip the Plastic Food Storage Containers?

-The two main concerns when it comes to food storage involves phthalates and bisphenols.
-Bisphenols (like BPA and BPS) are more likely to be found in harder plastics (such as Tupperware containers), while phthalates are more likely to be in softer plastics (like Ziploc baggies).
+Bisphenols (like BPA and BPS) are more likely to be found in harder plastics (such as Tupperware containers), while phthalates are more likely to be in softer plastics.

 Both of these categories of chemicals are known endocrine disruptors, which means they can disrupt proper hormonal function and ultimately lead to a range of health concerns, from infertility to cancer and more.
 In part because of the fact that the hormonal processes of the body are so sensitive, most of these chemicals can cause problems even in very small amounts.